shawntabrizi/substrate-collectables-workshop/steps/30/README.md

 ## Max Encoded Length

 We mentioned earlier that we require all blockchain storage to have a maximum upper limit to the encoded length of that object.

-We are able to create a trait for items which track that maximum encoded length, and then use that information to predict in the worst case scenario how much data will be used.

-- For a `u8`, the `max_encoded_len()` is always the same: 1 byte.
-- For a basic `enum`, it is also just 1 byte, since an enum can represent up to 256 variants.
-- For a `struct`, the `max_encoded_len()` will be the sum of the `max_encoded_len()` of all items in the `struct`.

-> NOTE: If you want to learn more about `MaxEncodedLen`, you should investigate [`parity-scale-codec`](https://github.com/paritytech/parity-scale-codec), and how all of the various Rust types are encoded to bytes.
+For that, we use the `MaxEncodedLen` trait.

 But what is the `max_encoded_len()` of a `Vec<T>`?

-I guess one answer might be approximately `T * 2^32`, but this is not a reasonable answer. :)
+One answer might be: approximately `T * 2^32`; but this is not a reasonable answer. :)

+In fact, we do not implement `MaxEncodedLen` on `Vec` because the answer is so unreasonable.

 So we need to create a new structure which can act like a `Vec`, but also have reasonable bounds as to how many items are inside of it.